FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 Let's just demonstrate this using our used cars example.
 We have already seen that the distribution of price is rather log-normally than normally distributed.
 If we now use the simplest model we can think of, having only a single variable, (yeah, here comes the linear model with just an intercept again), the target distribution directly determines the residual distribution.
-Now, we fit the variable `yhat` to the price vector `y` using RMSE and MSE to compare the results to the mean and median, respectively.
+Now, we find the minimum point using RMSE and MAE to compare the results to the mean and median of the price vector `y`, respectively.

 ```python
 >>> def rmse(y_pred, y_true):